 - If necessary, the dry Waterweld can be sanded to be more streamlined.

 How to repair kayak hull with a heat gun:

 If you don’t have any glue to hand, but you have a heat gun, or if you have a major repair or crack which is too large to be left to adhesives, you can use a heat gun to melt the hull back together.

-Kayaks are most often made form HDPE plastic, which has quite a low melting point, meaning you can melt some additional plastic and fuse it on to the hull, repairing any damage permanently.
+Kayaks are most often made from HDPE plastic, which has quite a low melting point, meaning you can melt some additional plastic and fuse it onto the hull, repairing any damage permanently.

 You can pick up a cheap heat gun on Amazon if you don’t already have one.

 - Use a heat gun to heat the affected area on the surface of the Kayak

 - Heat some donor plastic, either salvaged from household items or purchased online

 - Donor plastic should be HDPE (recycling code 2) – commonly found in plastic household containers

 - Force the molten plastic in to any cracks or holes in the hull.